 Raeez Lorgat

-At sixteen, I had minor planet 23122 Lorgat named after me.
+At sixteen, MIT Lincoln Lab named minor planet 23122 Lorgat after me.